Frequently Asked Questions for Residential Learning Communities

 How do I sign up for an RLC?

 For residential students, when you fill out your Housing Questionnaire, be sure to select the RLC in which you wish to live.
-In addition, for both residential students and commuting students, when selecting courses through “Forms, Forms, Forms,” select the First Year Seminar that corresponds to the LLC (see descriptions for more information).
+In addition, for both residential students and commuting students, when selecting courses through “Forms, Forms, Forms,” select the First Year Seminar that corresponds to the RLC (see descriptions for more information).
 That’s it!
-If you forget or decide later, please be sure to contact Maria Marinucci at email@example.com, or look for more information during Summer Orientation.
+If you forget or decide later, please be sure to contact Residence Life at email@example.com, or look for more information during Summer Orientation.

 I am nervous about taking too many credits my first semester; will selecting an RLC overload me?

 No!
 All students are required to take a First-Year Seminar course.
-Selecting an LLC just means you will likely take the FYS associated with your LLC, which is focused on the theme in which you are interested.
+Selecting an RLC just means you are eligible to take the FYS associated with your RLC, which is focused on the theme in which you are interested.

 I want to take the RLC-linked course, but not live in the community.
 Is this possible?

-The courses that are linked to the LLCs are reserved for students living in the community, so you cannot select the course unless you wish to also live in the community.
+The courses that are linked to the RLCs are reserved for students living in the community, so you cannot select the course unless you wish to also live in the community.

 Note: the exception is if you are a commuter student.
-If you are a commuter and want to participate in the LLC, please contact Maria Marinucci at firstname.lastname@example.org
+If you are a commuter and want to participate in the RLC, please contact Residence Life at firstname.lastname@example.org

 If I join an RLC, how long is the commitment?

 Because RLCs are optional, you are only required to be as engaged as you want to be.
 However, we usually have a lot of interest in the RLCs, and to accommodate those with genuine interest, we ask that only those who do want to participate actually join.
 We do offer continuations into the sophomore year, and most (nearly 70% for recent years!) students opt to continue in their community due to the overwhelming positive experience they have!
 You certainly aren’t required to remain with your RLC in the sophomore year, but it is an option.

 Can I participate if I don’t live on campus?